// Portfolio — 2026

 Approach

-Co-designed and launched a unified intake platform consolidating four workflows — centering the design process on customer pain points first, before touching any tooling.
+Co-designed and launched a unified intake platform consolidating four workflows — centring the design process on customer pain points first, before touching any tooling.

 What changed